Robtles/Pokemon-with-SwiftUI-Redux/README.md

 To fetch all the required data, I will use the [PokeAPI](https://pokeapi.co/docs/v2) as it provides full and exhaustive data and does not require any key.

-Two main calls are to be made:
+Two main calls are to be made, each of them corresponding to the two main views of the app:
-- An `.all` endpoint which gathers the 151 first Pokemon with their basic data (actually only the name since their id and image URLs will be inferred).
+- An initial call which will actually be a succession of calls for each of the 18 existing Pokemon types.
+These calls will gather information for the Pokemon types, but will also tell us which Pokemon correspond to each type, with their name and Pokedex index.
+This is how the initial Pokemon list will be fetched (the Pokemon's image URL will be inferred from their id).
 - Some `.description(id)`, `.species(id)` and `.evolution(id)` endpoints which will gather more data to display all the required information for a given Pokemon.
 Please note that this information can be found through several endpoints only, so they will be called concurrently.
 Also, for the `.evolution(id)` endpoint, the `id` parameter does not correspond to the Pokemon id but to its specific evolution chain.
 This information is to be found in the `.species(id)` endpoint previously.

 Moya dependency will help a lot to simplify these calls, it will return a response with some JSON content that I will map into Swift structs thanks to the [Codable](https://developer.apple.com/documentation/swift/codable) protocol.